 Complaints filed by faculty and faculty candidates with disabilities will be handled by the Office of the Dean of the Faculties.
 Complaints that should appropriately be handled under other existing faculty grievance procedures will be referred accordingly.
 The Office of the Dean of the Faculties will complete an investigation of the complaint, prepare written findings regarding probable cause, and submit a recommendation for resolving the complaint to the responsible University administrator(s) for action immediately upon completion of the investigation.
-Please refer to FSU's Non-Discrimination Policy and Complaint Procedures available at http://policies.vpfa.fsu.edu/personnel/3i.html#3.
+Please refer to FSU's Non-Discrimination Policy and Complaint Procedures available at https://dsst.fsu.edu/sites/g/files/upcbnu1476/files/pictures/Non-Discrimination-Grievance 0910.pdf.